Child Custody in Michigan (2026)

 Relocation

-Michigan has a detailed relocation statute at MCL 722.31.
+Michigan has a detailed relocation statute at MCL § 722.31.
 A parent with custody may not move the child’s legal residence more than 100 miles from the child’s current residence without either the other parent’s written consent or court approval.

 When a parent seeks court permission to relocate, the court evaluates whether the move would improve quality of life for the parent and child, each parent’s compliance with the existing order, whether the other parent’s parenting time can be preserved through a modified schedule, whether the move is motivated by a legitimate reason, and the child’s preference if of sufficient age.

 The 100-mile threshold applies regardless of whether the move is within Michigan or across state lines.
 A parent who moves without complying with this requirement may face sanctions, including a change in custody.
-For more on how courts evaluate these decisions, see our guide on how child custody is determined.

-The Friend of the Court also investigates custody disputes and makes recommendations to the judge.
-While these recommendations are not binding, they carry significant weight.
-Parents who disagree with a recommendation have the right to request a de novo hearing before the judge.
+The FOC’s recommendations carry significant weight, though they are not binding.
+Parents who disagree with a recommendation have the right to request a de novo hearing before the judge, at which the court considers the evidence independently.

 Modification of Custody Orders

-Under MCL 722.27, a parent seeking to modify a custody order must demonstrate a change of circumstances or proper cause to revisit the order.
+Under MCL § 722.27, a parent seeking to modify a custody order must demonstrate a change of circumstances or proper cause to revisit the order.
 The court then applies the 12 best interests factors to determine whether modification is warranted.

 The established custodial environment concept applies equally in modification cases.
 If the proposed change would alter an established custodial environment, the moving parent must meet the heightened clear and convincing evidence standard.